campbellm92/mallee-ui/README.md

-# Mallee UI
+# Mallee UI BETA

-This is a UI library for React written in TypeScript with CSS Modules.
+This is a UI library for React written with TypeScript and React and styled using CSS Modules.

-This library is still in development.
+The library and its documentation is still in development.